Zürich Travel Itinerary: Top 12 Attractions & Activities in 2025

 8. Lindenhof Hill

 Lindenhof Hill is a tiny, green oasis in the middle of the city with a big dose of history.
-It used to be a Roman fort, and today it’s one of the best spots for views over the Limmat River and Zürich’s rooftops.
+It used to be a Roman fort, and today it’s one of the most beautiful spots in Zurich for views over the Limmat River and Zürich’s rooftops.
 I went on a weekday afternoon and was surprised how peaceful it was.

 Locals come here to play chess, walk their dogs, or just hang out on benches with coffee in hand.
 If you’re a sucker for a scenic overlook, this one’s got charm without the crowds.
 It’s also near Old Town, so you can easily pop over after grabbing lunch at Haus Hiltl or shopping along Bahnhofstrasse.